diegozen/node-telegram-api/README.md

 # Node Telegram API Integration

-This is a example of a service integrated with TDLib and Telegram Bot API to make Telegram groups programatically.
+Example of a service integrated with TDLib and Telegram Bot API to make Telegram actions programatically.

 ## Functionality